Hi, I'm Jess.

 Curious about what kind of photos I take in a 20 minute minishoot?
-I did a blog post all about one year's spring minishoots here.
+I did a blog post all about one year's fall public garden minishoots here.
+A sampling of spring public garden minishoots are in this blog post.

 My minishoots are 20-minute sessions in the Boston Public Garden (offered to families with children who are all over one year old), booked on the half hour throughout one day each fall and each spring.
 This means I shoot 13 families during one day!
 Minishoots are $275 (compared to $400+ for in-home shoots), and include the shoot and access to the final images in a watermarked online gallery a few weeks after the session.
 As with all my shoots, every photo from the minishoot is presented in the online gallery in both b&w and color.
 Families receive access to the watermarked gallery with 25-40 final, fabulous-enough-to-be-framed images from one 20-minute minishoot.
 You can buy all the high-res files from a minishoot for $500 (compared to $750 for in-home shoots).
 You can also order just a few JPGs or prints or photobooks, whatever you'd like.
 All my print/product pricing is here.